plaza tennis

 To accurately measure the speed of a tennis ball, advanced technology is employed Radar guns are commonly used tools for this purpose These devices emit radio waves towards an object (in this case, the tennis ball) and calculate its velocity based on how quickly those waves bounce back Another technology used is Hawk-Eye system, which utilizes infrared cameras and computer vision software to track and analyze the trajectory of balls in real-time

-See also Why Is There Fuzz On A Tennis Ball
+See also Why Is It Called A Tennis Chain

 Speed Records in Professional Matches